 Synchronous formatting: Experiential learning cannot be done without experience.
 Trying to create a canned or pre-recorded experience is not the same as doing it live.
 Just as we know the difference between going to a concert in-person versus watching the recording afterward, much of the impact comes from the synchronous, in-person nature of the experience.
 To be adaptable and to meet the needs of the participants’ circumstances, facilitation should be live.
 This takes time and availability — things that many training departments are struggling to find.

-Experiential learning is a wonderful framework to combine human and performance skills practice into one program, exercising the intersection of these two approaches.
+Experiential learning is a wonderful framework to combine hard and soft skills practice into one program, exercising the intersection of these two focuses.
 Within our traditional L&D programs, experiential opportunities are best used in conjunction with other training as an ideal option for reinforcing and tweaking both technical and interpersonal skills.
 Facilitating and guiding participants through dynamic learning challenges is not a simple skill, but over time and with practice, it can result in teams that are more confident and better able to address our strategic business needs.